xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 - LDP allocates label for all prefixes by default so one way to limit lable consumption is by limiting the prefixes itself.
 So make use of IGP features like 'advertise pasisve-only'(ISIS) , prefix-suppression(OSPF)
 - In case of LDP, allocate labels only for required prefixes  by making use of 'label local advertise' and 'allocate-label' configuration options

-This helps with optimized usage of Encapsulation database for labelled transport.
+This helps optimize the usage of Encapsulation database for labelled transport.

 ## Conclusion